Dimencia/DU-Orbital-Hud/README.md

 ## Version Information

 The newest ButtonHUD version includes Archeageo's HUD updates, as well as new capability like aligning to prograde and retrograde, a button system, and will continue to receive updates.
+The older versions are being updated only to fix bugs, and are available in the Legacy branch

 # Usage
 Click on **buttonHUD.conf** above.
 The Button HUD is the latest and most recent version but comes with a few caveats (read below).
 On the top right, right click the 'RAW' button and click Save Link As...